inarizushi/fungus-site/docs/recipes2/index.md

 <br>
 <br>

-1. You will now see your new Portrait command in the top half of the Inspector, and its command properties in the bottom half of the Inspector.
-Note the red exclamation mark at the right of the highlighed (green) commant row - this indicated when a command has one or more required properties that have not been set.
+1. You will now see your new Portrait command in the top half of the Inspector, and its Command properties in the bottom half of the Inspector.
+Note the red exclamation mark at the right of the highlighted (green) Command row - this indicated when a command has one or more required properties that have not been set.
 We see the error message *"No character selected"*:
 <br>
 ![new command portrait](./images/005_portrait_command/4_new_command_portrait.png "new command portrait")
 <br>